 Privacy Policy

-We know you’re putting your trust in us by providing your personal data, and we want everyone in our community to feel confident that we respect your privacy and rights.
-When you share your personal information with us, we’ll treat it as carefully as if it were our own, and if you think we’ve made a mistake we’ll do everything we can to make it right.
+We know you’re putting your trust in us by sharing your personal data, and we want you to feel confident that we respect your privacy and rights.
+When you share your personal information with us, we’ll treat it with care and respect, and if you think we’ve made a mistake we’ll do everything we can to make it right.

-This privacy policy (and any other documents referenced in it) explains how we use personal data that we collect from you or that you provide to us.
+This privacy policy (and any other documents referenced in it) explains how we use personal data which we collect from you or which you provide to us.
 By using our website (www.clapa.com) or providing any personal data as explained below, you are accepting and consenting to the practices described in this policy.

 If at any time you’d like to change your information or how we communicate with you (or if you’d like to stop receiving communications from us altogether), get in touch at [email protected] or call us on 020 7833 4883.
 We won’t try to change your mind or ask for any more information other than what we need to process your request.